 The head of household filing status is available on federal tax returns and some state returns.
 Most states follow the Head of Household rules established by the Internal Revenue Service, so if you qualify to claim your brother-in-law on your federal return, it’s likely you’ll be able to claim the same status on your state income tax return as well.
 The head of household filing status offers lower tax rates and increased standard deduction amounts, which reduce the amount of tax charged on your income.
-If you support your brother-in-law, it’s definitely worth it to see if you qualify to use this filing status.
+If you support your sister or brother-in-law, it’s definitely worth learning more about claiming siblings on taxes to see if you qualify to use this filing status.

-Before you consider your eligibility to claim your brother-in-law as a dependent, you’ll want to make sure you meet the basic IRS criteria for the head of household status.
+Before you consider your eligibility to claim your brother-in-law or any siblign as a tax dependent, you’ll want to make sure you meet the basic IRS criteria for the head of household status.
 You can file as head of household if you are legally unmarried, or considered unmarried, on Dec.
 31 of the tax year you want to claim your brother-in-law.
-You must also have a qualifying person, such as a child or other eligible relative, to claim.
+You must also have at least one person to claim who qualifies as an IRS dependent, such as a child or other eligible relative.
 If you meet these requirements, you’re on the right track.
 However, you must meet a few more tests before you get the green light to claim your brother-in-law.

-The IRS requires any qualifying relative to earn less than a set amount of gross taxable income to meet the gross income test.
+The IRS requires any qualifying relative, including a dependent sister or brother-in-law, to earn less than a set amount of gross taxable income to meet the gross income test.
 The maximum amount a qualifying relative can earn and meet this test changes each year but is set at the personal exemption amount.
-As of the date of publication, the personal exemption amount is $3,700.
-This means a qualifying relative must have $3,700 or less in taxable income to meet the gross income test.
+For the 2017 tax year, the personal exemption amount is $4,050.
+For the 2018 tax year, it has been adjusted for inflation to $4,150.
+This means a qualifying relative must have $4,050 or less in taxable income in 2017 or $4,150 or less in 2018 to meet the gross income test.
 Some types of income are not taxable, such as Social Security income that totals less than $25,000 per year.